simitomorrow/GENCG/Day 07.md

 <iframe src="content/day07/01-2/embed.html" width="800" height="800" frameborder="no"></iframe>
 {% endraw %}

-For some reason though, the library could only handle 8 notes simultaneously. <br> If you click on more pixels an exception occurs:
+For some reason though, the library could only handle 8 notes simultaneously. <br> If you click on more pixels, an exception occurs:

 ![error](content/day07/error.png)